knobs-dials/straceD/README.md

 - ...and `strace`s them if they keep doing that.
 - Stops stracing and gives a summary when
   - it stops being in D state, OR
-  - the process stops running, OR
+  - the traced process stops running, OR
   - you press Ctrl-C on _this_ program.

 The last helps give summaries on processes that rarely or never exit, like databases and other daemons.